 We are exposed to certain market risks during the normal course of our business, such as risk arising from fluctuations in foreign currency exchange rates, as well as fluctuations in interest rates.
 In attempts to manage these risks, we employ certain strategies to mitigate the effect of these fluctuations.
-For a detailed discussion of these risks, see Note 33 "Financial risk management" to our audited consolidated financial statements which appear elsewhere in this annual report.
+For a detailed discussion of these risks, see Note 32 "Financial risk management" to our audited consolidated financial statements which appear elsewhere in this annual report.

-Item 12.
-Description of Securities Other than Equity Securities
+ltem 12.
+Description of Securities Other than Equity Securities Not applicable.
 Item 13.
-Defaults, Dividend Arrearages and Delinquencies

-Item 14.
-Material Modifications to the Rights of Security Holders and Use of
+Defaults, Dividend Arrearages and Delinquencies None. ltem 14.
+Material Modifications to the Rights of Security Holders and Use of Proceeds None.

-Proceeds